Shafiee10/Shafiee10/README.md

-- 👋 Hi there, I’m Shafiee, a Computer Science and Engineering student, specialising in IoT. i'm  Passionate about Mechanics and electronics (Mechatronics).
+- 👋 Hi there, I’m Shafii, a Computer Science and Engineering student, specialising in IoT. i'm  Passionate about Mechanics and electronics (Mechatronics).
 Please do feel free to interract with projects and give valuable feedbacks for improvement